spirosrap/homeKitExplore/README.md

 # homeKitExplore
-An application to manage basic home automation using apple's HomeKit
+Managing basic home automation using apple's HomeKit.
+Basic setup done for educational purposes.
+Does not have other use.